-After completing the AFU interview for all cohort members in a household, the interviewer describes the exam, including the new components, and schedules the participant's Visit 6 appointment following the prototype script provided in Appendix 1.B.
+After completing the AFU interview for all cohort members in a household, the interviewer describes the exam, highlights the new components, and schedules the participant's visit 7 appointment following the prototype script provided in Appendix 1.B.
 During the first part of the scheduling script the interviewer explains where the clinic is and a decision on whether a clinic or home visit is made and, in the case of clinic visit, whether this is to be a complete or abbreviated exam.
-Once this has been decided, the interviewer inquires about several items to assist in scheduling the appointments:
+Once this has been decided, the interviewer reviews several items to assist in scheduling the appointments:

-- Preferred time and date of examination - Establish how participants prefer to get there - Determine existence of any medical conditions (e.g., diabetes, dietary restrictions) which might affect the physical examination and/or type of snack provided - Need for assistance getting to or moving around the clinic - If home visit is required, information on home safety issues and availability of adequate space, and if at a LTC who to make arrangements with - · How to invite the proxy to be there
+- Preferred time and date of examination - Establish how participants prefer to get to the ARIC center - Determine the existence of any medical conditions (e.g., diabetes, dietary restrictions) which might affect the physical examination and/or type of snack provided - Need for assistance getting to, or moving around the clinic - If home visit is required, information on home safety issues and availability of adequate space, and if at a LTCF who to make arrangements with - How to invite the proxy to be there